DiffCPS: Diffusion Model based Constrained Policy Search for Offline Reinforcement Learning: Proofs

-where $\tau$ denotes the trajectory generated by policy $\mu(\va\vert\vs)$ and environment dynamics $p(\vs'\vert\vs,\va)$. $J(\mu)$ is the affine function and cross-entropy constraint is a convex function of $\mu$, which shows the \Eqref{cps} is a convex optimization problem.
-And we can find an appropriate $\rvkappa_0$ to meet Slater's conditions, for example, let $\rvkappa_0>H(\pi_b)$.
-Then we can get $\mu=\pi_b$ is strictly feasible, which meets Slater's conditions and strong duality for \Eqref{cps} holds. \end{proof} Then we prove the Theorem~\ref{theorem2}. \begin{proof} For \Eqref{eq:minmax}, if strong duality holds and a dual optimal solution $\lambda^*$ exists, then any primal optimal point of \Eqref{cps} is also a maximizer of $\gL(\mu,\lambda^*)$, this is obvious though the KKT conditions~\citep{boyd2004convex}.
+For \Eqref{eq:minmax}, if strong duality holds and a dual optimal solution $\lambda^*$ exists, then any primal optimal point of \Eqref{cps} is also a maximizer of $\gL(\mu,\lambda^*)$, this is obvious through the KKT conditions.[~\citet{boyd2004convex} Ch.5.5.5.]

 So if we can prove that the solution of the $\gL(\mu,\lambda^*)$ is unique, we can compute the optimal policy of \Eqref{cps} from a dual problem \Eqref{eq:minmax}: